EEN421/EEN421.github.io/_posts/Sentinel Integrated RPi Soil Sensor.md

 <br/><br/>

-> &#128161; &#128073; **_It makes sense to bump up to the 100GB/day commitment tier even when you hit as little as 50GB/day because of th 50% discount...for example.
-Check out my my cost optimization blog series and GitHub repository choc-full of ready-made queries you can copy and paste_**
+> &#128161; &#128073; **_It makes sense to bump up to the 100GB/day commitment tier even when you hit as little as 50GB/day because of the 50% discount afforded at 100GB/day, for example.
+Check out my prior Sentinel Cost Optimization Part 1 and 2 articles at [hanley.cloud](www.hanley.cloud), complete with use-cases and exercises.
+While you're at it, don't forget to peruse my GitHub repository for ready-made queries for all kinds of situations that you can simply copy and paste_**

 <br/><br/>